Annual Everglades Area Tours.com Paddle-In

 Friday afternoon AND Sunday morning, we will be offering three of our most popular eco-educational experience at a 25% discount to those who join the Florida SEE.
 You can choose from two kayak based tours or the Guided Swamp Walk (this experience truly is special!)
 Please see the links above.

-Sunday the 17th, we will be going guided Yak Attack kayak fishing trips deep in Park.
+Sunday the 23rd, we will be doing a guided Yak Attack kayak fishing trip deep in the Park.
 There is limited availability so reservations are required for these trips.

 Like last year we will be launching from the National Park Launch.
 The tide will be falling that morning from Chokoloskee Bay out to the Gulf.
 The tides move fast here ... faster than most Florida paddlers are used to.
 Indian Key pass, especially, has strong currents.
-If you leave early, you will have the current at your back, so "drifting" to the lunch site is quite possible.
-However, you must leave early as the tide flow will reverse about 12:00 and begin flow against you.
-It is just shy of six miles to Indian Key, but until about 12:00 in the morning the current will be flowing 1-2 mph in your favor.
-After that it will turn around and begin flow back towards Chokoloskee Bay.
+At launch time, you will have the current at your back, so "drifting" to the lunch site is quite possible.
+The tide flow will reverse about 1:00 and begin flow back in.
+It is just shy of six miles to Indian Key, but until around 1:30 the current will be flowing 1-2 mph in your favor.

 There are some considerations with this paddle.

-To take advantage of the current, you do need to leave early.
+To take advantage of the current, you do need to leave in the AM.
 We are planning a 0830 launch.
 If fishing, I suggest riding the tide out the pass and wait to fish until you are near Indian Key.
 Fish the outside areas once you are there.
 You can then fish your way back with the tide as it rises.

 There are several nice shell beach areas to take a break along the way out to Indian Key.
 These are shown on the chart.